steveyoungca/SQL_TSQL_Document/README.md

-# SQL_TSQL_Document
+# SQL_Doc_HTML
-Document SQL Server tables using TSQL to generate an HTML page with Bootstrap 3 to format
+A TSQL script that creates an HTML page using Bootstrap to format the result.